VMFA-224: 1950s - 1970s

 The squadron entered the jet era in 1951 with the acceptance of the McDonnell F2H-2 Banshee.
 In 1952, after completing a Mediterranean Cruise aboard the USS Roosevelt, the squadron accepted the Grumman F9F Panther, and was re-designated Marine Attack Squadron 224 (VMA-224).

-On September 29, 1956, the squadron became the first Marine unit to field the Douglas A4D Skyhawk aircraft.
+On 29 September 1956, the squadron became the first Marine unit to field the Douglas A4D Skyhawk aircraft.
 In 1965, the Bengals deployed to South Vietnam as part of the United States' buildup during the Vietnam War.
-For nearly a year the Bengals operated their “Scooters” from the expeditionary field at Chu Lai.
-On November 1, 1966, the squadron acquired the Grumman A-6 Intruder and was re-designated as Marine All Weather Attack Squadron 224 (VMA(AW)-224).
+For nearly a year the Bengals operated their "Scooters" from the expeditionary field at Chu Lai.
+In October 1966, VMA-224 was disbanded at Chu Lai and the squadron flag was sent to MCAS Cherry Point as it prepared for new personnel and equipment during its transition to a new airframe.
+On 1 November 1966, the squadron acquired the Grumman A-6 Intruder and was re-designated as Marine All Weather Attack Squadron 224 (VMA(AW)-224).
 In 1971, the Bengals deployed to the South China Sea aboard the USS Coral Sea (CV-43).
 As part of Carrier Air Wing 15, the squadron completed six line periods on Yankee Station and participated in numerous operations including the historic Operation Pocket Money mining of Hai Phong Harbor.

 The Gulf War & the 1990s

-The Bengals deployed to Southwest Asia, on August 28, 1990.
+The Bengals deployed to Southwest Asia, on 28 August 1990.
 Operating from Shaikh-Isa Air Base, Bahrain the squadron participated in Operation Desert Shield.
-From January 16, to February 28, 1991, the Bengals participated in Operation Desert Storm, expending more than 2.3 million pounds of ordnance during 422 combat sorties.
+From 16 January, to 28 February 1991, the Bengals participated in Operation Desert Storm, expending more than 2.3 million pounds of ordnance during 422 combat sorties.

-Shortly after their return to Marine Corps Air Station Cherry Point, North Carolina, on May 24, 1992, the Bengals celebrated their 50th anniversary.
-Less than a year later on March 5, 1993, the squadron was re-designated VMFA(AW)-224 and moved to Marine Corps Air Station Beaufort, South Carolina where the Bengals received the multi-mission F/A-18D Hornet.
+Shortly after their return to MCAS Cherry Point, North Carolina, on 24 May 1992, the Bengals celebrated their 50th anniversary.
+Less than a year later on 5 March 1993, the squadron was re-designated VMFA(AW)-224 and moved to MCAS Beaufort, South Carolina where the Bengals received the multi-mission F/A-18D Hornet.

-From April to September 1994 the Bengals deployed to Aviano, Italy, as part of the United Nations force for Operation Deny Flight and Operation Provide Promise in Bosnia-Herzegovina.
+From April to September 1994 the Bengals deployed to Aviano Air Base, Italy, as part of the United Nations force for Operation Deny Flight and Operation Provide Promise in Bosnia-Herzegovina.
 The squadron flew 1150 sorties for 3485 flight hours including 1150 night hours.
-The Marines of VMFA(AW)-224 again deployed to Aviano, Italy in September 1995, as part of NATO Operation Deliberate Force and Operation Joint Endeavor.
+The Marines of VMFA(AW)-224 again deployed to Aviano in September 1995, as part of NATO Operation Deliberate Force and Operation Joint Endeavor.